ammar-tanwar/bloglearnbay/posts/physical-destruction-of-data-storage.md

 - _<b>Drillers:</b>_ It is an effective way of destroying data by drilling holes in the drives.
 It disposes of the data and limits unfair access to it.<br/>
 - _<b>Crushing:</b>_ It physically destroys data with a metal press that breaks the device into smaller pieces.
 It traces the elements with vital data stored and crushes it.<br/>

-<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/data_store.png" style="width:100%" class="img" alt="An image shows a logo of bitcoin with secure framework. "/></br>
+<Image src="https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/data_store.png" style="width:100%" class="img" alt="An image shows various graphs and analytical data sets that show why we need to destroy the data physically."/></br>

 ## When You Should Physically Destroy the Data?